 This spells expensive trouble, especially for small PR agencies and freelance consultants.
 Can you afford to fight any allegations?
 More to the point, can you afford not to?

-Put a few simple safeguards in place and you might not have to make the choice.
+Put a few simple PR risk management measures in place and you might not have to make the choice.

 Kiss and tell